IbrahimAKINCI/IbrahimAKINCI/AboutMe.md

 - 👋 Hi, I’m Ibrahim AKINCI
 - 👀 I’m interested in = java
 - 🌱 I’m currently learning = java, css, HTML, javascript
-- 💞️ I’m looking to collaborate on = java, python, css, HTML, javascript
+- 💞️ I will be looking to collaborate on after one year = java, python, css, HTML, javascript
-- 📫 How to reach me =
+- 📫 How to reach me = Soon
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 <!---